SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 ##### Creating a custom database with `makeblastdb`
 As we use a custom database for the first time, If we have a fasta format file of these sequences we have to create a database from our fasta format file `AllEst.fasta` with the `makeblastdb` command.

-Create a new folder called db2.
-Copy the file pdbaa.fasta from the db folder to the db2 folder.
-Navigate into the db 2 folder and create a protein database by typing:
+Go into bank directory and create a nucleotide database by typing:

-makeblastdb -in pdbaa.fasta -title pdbaa -dbtype prot -out pdbaa -parse_seqids
+`makeblastdb -in AllEst.fasta -dbtype nucl -parse_seqids`

-The -in flag states the fasta file to create the database from, the -title flag gives the database a title, -dbtype says whether it is protein (prot) or nucleotide (nucl), -out is the name of the database and -parse_seqids states we want to retain the full names of each sequence.
-You will not see in db2 we have exactly the same files as in the db folder.
-We can use this as our datase in exactly the same way we did for the original pdbaa database.
+List the content of the directory to check if the database has been indexed

-##### BLASTing against a remote database
+##### BLASTing against our remote database

 ##### Extracting hits from the BLAST database